Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 It is unlawful for a juvenile under the age of 12, without parent or guardian, to be present in any public place within the City of Oakdale:

 It is unlawful for juvenile, ages 12 to 14, without parent or guardian, to be present in any public place within the City of Oakdale:

 It is unlawful for juvenile, ages 15 to 16, without parent or guardian, to be present in any public place within the City of Oakdale:

 It is unlawful for a parent or guardian of a juvenile, to knowingly or through negligent supervision, permit the juvenile to be in any public place within the City of Oakdale during the hours prohibited.
 Violation by the parent or guardian is a misdemeanor offense.

-Yes, if you sign up for our online service through PSN you will be able to register for online billing.
+Yes, if you sign up for our online service through Payment Service Network (PSN), you can register for online billing.

-Check your usage on your bill, has it increased significantly compared to previous quarters or years?
+Check your usage on your bill; has it increased significantly compared to previous quarters or years?
 This will increase your water usage charge and possibly your sewer usage charge, depending on what time of the year it is.
-Think of reasons your usage may have gone up...outside watering, house guests, filling a pool, ice rink, or maybe even a leak.
+Think of reasons your usage may have gone up like outside watering, house guests, filling a pool, maybe even a leak.

 This is your water usage per quarter and the letter represents the month your meter was read.
 Your most current reading is on the right.

 Your average annual sewer usage is established during your winter billing quarter.
 This is usually the quarter with the most water going into the wastewater system and not outside.